United Armenia: Nagorno-Karabakh (Artsakh)

-Javakhk (Javakheti)
+Javakheti (Javakhk)

 The region of Javakheti or Javakhk as known to Armenians comprises the districts of Akhalkalaki and Ninotsminda, both part of Samtskhe-Javakheti region of Georgia.
 It is overwhelmingly Armenian-populated (around 95%).
 The area is geographically isolated from the rest of Georgia and remains economically and socially isolated from Georgia.
-According to Svante Cornell, Javakhk enjoys "wide cultural autonomy" and "certain Georgian analysts observe that the region is in practice as much 'Armenia' as 'Georgia'.
+According to Svante Cornell, Javakheti enjoys "wide cultural autonomy" and "certain Georgian analysts observe that the region is in practice as much 'Armenia' as 'Georgia'.
 It is distinctively easier to get around using Armenian than Georgian in this region; indeed, foreign visitors claim that at first they had difficulties determining which country they are in."
 Generally, Javakheti Armenians live in "reasonable inter-ethnic harmony" within Georgia, although there is a "fairly strong fear for the future, a sense of insecurity."
 Javakheti, along with Lori and Borchali, was disputed by Armenia and Georgia from 1918 to 1920.
 A brief armed conflict took place between the two nations in December 1918, mostly over Lori.

 United Javakhk Democratic Alliance, a local civil organization, is the main organization advocating for an Armenian autonomy in the region.
 It was founded in 1988, during the disintegration of the Soviet Union.
 It campaigns for a referendum in Javakheti on autonomy.
 It is believed that the organization has close links with the Armenian Revolutionary Federation.
-Although the ARF claims Javakhk as part of United Armenia, the ARF World Congresses "have agreed with the demands raised by the Armenians of Javakhk that a Javakhk with a high degree of self-government within a federal Georgia would be able to sustain itself and would become a strong link in Georgian-Armenian relations."
+Although the ARF claims Javakheti as part of United Armenia, the ARF World Congresses "have agreed with the demands raised by the Armenians of Javakheti that a Javakheti with a high degree of self-government within a federal Georgia would be able to sustain itself and would become a strong link in Georgian-Armenian relations."
 ARF Bureau Chairman Hrant Markarian declared in the 2004 party congress: "We want a strong, stable and autonomous Javakheti that is part of Georgia and enjoys state care."
 The leader of the United Javakhk Democratic Alliance, Vahagn Chakhalian, was arrested in 2008 and freed in 2013.
 A 2014 article suggested that the alliance has little influence today.